 - Credits: Complete a minimum of 52 quarter credit hours of graduate level work.
 Of these 52 quarter credit hours,

-- at least 24 quarter credit hours must be in graded EC graduate courses (for students graduating on or before March 2002).
-At least 30 quarter credit hours must be in graded EC graduate courses (for students graduating in June 2002 or later).
+- At least 30 quarter credit hours must be in graded EC graduate courses.
 See further details in the MSEE Checklist.

 - at least 16 quarter credit hours of thesis must be taken.